marcotf-git/Capstone-Project/README.md

 There are specific rules in the app and in Firebase protecting the data of one user from another.
 The user only can upload or download data from the cloud when logged.
 The login process is handled by the Firebase Authentication.

-The cloud data is divided between the Firebase Database Cloud Firestore (text), and the Firebase Storage (images and videos).
+The cloud data is divided between the Firebase Realtime Database (text), and the Firebase Storage (images and videos).
 The local data is divided between:
  - a table with the lesson data (text)
  - a table with the lesson parts data (text)
  - the local folders for file (blob) storage